cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 For a detailed breakdown of the decision process see [here](batch_retrieval_design.md).

-### Milestone 2: Rotation
+### Milestone Rotation

-The following section will be dedicated to a high-level design discussion on rotation for Milestone 2.
+The following section will be dedicated to a high-level design discussion on rotation for Milestone Rotation.

 The following high-level solutions for rotation were evaluated: